Local and global scalar curvature rigidity of Einstein manifolds: Introduction and main results

 The theorem in the Ricci-flat case can be now formulated as follows: \begin{thm} Let $(M,\hat{g})$ be an open Ricci-flat manifold which does not admit a linear function, that is, there is no nonconstant function $f$ with $\nabla^2f\equiv0$.
 Then the following are equivalent: \begin{itemize} \item[(i)] $(M,\hat{g})$ is linearly stable. \item[(ii)] Close to $\hat{g}$, there is no metric $g$ with $g-\hat{g}|_{M\setminus K}\equiv0$ for some compact set $K\subset M$ which additionally satisfies

-\item[(iii)] If $g$ is a metric close to $\hat{g}$ with $\scal^{g}\equiv0$ and $g-\hat{g}|_{M\setminus K}\equiv0$ for some compact set $K\subset M$, then $g$ is isometric to $\hat{g}$. \end{itemize} \end{thm} \begin{rem} Conditions (i),(ii) and (iii) can be seen as respective replacements of the conditions (i), (ii) and (iv) in Theorem \ref{thm:rigiditycptRicciflat}.
+\item[(iii)] If $g$ is a metric close to $\hat{g}$ with $\scal^{g}\equiv0$ and $g-\hat{g}|_{M\setminus K}\equiv0$ for some compact set $K\subset M$, then $g$ is isometric to $\hat{g}$. \end{itemize} \end{thm} Conditions (i),(ii) and (iii) can be seen as respective replacements of the conditions (i), (ii) and (iv) in Theorem \ref{thm:rigiditycptRicciflat}.
 Conditions (iii) and (v) in Theorem \ref{thm:rigiditycptRicciflat} do not have appropriate replacements in the present situation.
 We cannot construct perturbations with larger constant scalar curvature if we just allow compactly supported perturbations of $\hat{g}$.
-Finally, dynamical stability does not make sense in this context either as the Ricci flow does not admit a well-posed initial value problem on open manifolds. \end{rem}
+Finally, dynamical stability does not make sense in this context either as there is no canonical Ricci flow on an incomplete manifold.

 The proof of theorem \ref{thm:rigidityopenRicciflat} will not be carried out in detail as it follows, up to minor modifications, along the lines of the proof of the corresponding theorem in the general Einstein case.
 There, we have to additionally assume a spectral inequality and to impose a volume constraint on the support of the perturbations.
 The theorem reads as follows: \begin{thm} Let $(M,\hat{g})$ be an open Einstein manifold satisfying the following two assumptions: \begin{itemize} \item[(A)] $(M,\hat{g})$ is not locally isometric to a warped product. \item[(B)] If $\scal^{\hat{g}}>0$, $M$ is the interior of a compact manifold $\overline{M}$ with smooth boundary whose first nonzero Neumann eigenvalue satisfies